-Illustration Workshops are the heart of my program, while lectures give your students the opportunity to see examples of my work, hear the stories behind them, and interact through questions-and-answers.
-My Workshops pull it all together, through their own creative endeavors.
+Illustration Workshops are the heart of my programs.
+Introductory lectures or assemblies give your students the opportunity to see examples of my work, hear the stories behind them, and interact through questions-and-answers.
+My hands on illustration workshops pull it all together, through their own creative endeavors.

-These Workshops engage students of all grade levels, in fun, yet challenging, drawing projects.
-Through storytelling and step-by-step instructions, students become Illustrators, turning words and ideas into pictures - each, in their own unique way.
+These Illustration Workshops engage students of all grade levels, in fun, yet challenging, drawing projects.
+Through storytelling and step-by-step instructions, students become Illustrators, turning words and ideas into pictures – each, in their own unique way.
 Simple lines and shapes soon transform blank paper, into complex, believable, three-dimensional illustrations.
 The results are often far beyond their expectations.
 Back in the classroom, many students want to keep right on drawing, some, even through recess.
-This is a good time to fill out the Evaluation Form I provide, while the experience is fresh in mind.

 Much more can be done with their work.
 Finished drawings hold a wealth of information about the selected topic, making this a great introduction to creative writing projects.